Just how important is it to make more short putts?

 Good players hit the ideal speed much more often than average players.
 The result: they make more short putts than high-handicap players.

-For most people this will be about a foot long, but if you can only reliably make an 8-inch putt every time, that's fine.
+For most people a 100% unmissable putt will be about a foot long, but if you can only reliably make an 8-inch putt every time, that's fine.

 What you're looking for is to see the putts dropping.

 Now take four coins and put them on the ground to mark this distance as well as twice, three times and four times your "gimmie" distance.

 The object of the drill is to hole three balls from each of the distances, and to keep going until you make all of the putts consecutively without missing a single putt.